-The first thing you need is a certification from the New York State Department of Criminal Justice Services (NYS DCJS) if you want to be employed by a private company.
+Initially, you must secure a certification from the New York State Department of Criminal Justice Services (NYS DCJS) if you’re seeking employment within a private organization.

 How You Get A NYS Guard License

-To become a security guard in the state of New York, you must first obtain a state license.
+If you’re looking to become a security guard in New York, securing a state license is a must.

-Qualified applicants will then be granted a NYS security guard license.
+Once you’ve proven yourself qualified, you’ll be awarded a NYS security guard license.

 What is a security guard?

-- Executing emergency procedures to protect the safety of people and property
+- Implementing emergency protocols to ensure the well-being of people and assets

-- Enforcing parking restrictions/regulations, fire safety regulations, and procedures, or rules
+- Upholding parking rules, fire safety measures, and other regulations or procedures

 Why should you become a security guard?

-As such, they may hire special deputies who act as their eyes and ears in locations where law enforcement officers cannot be stationed due to budgetary or staffing restrictions.
+Law enforcement agencies extend their reach by employing special deputies, who act as their eyes and ears in areas where regular law enforcement presence is limited due to budget or staffing constraints.